3DPrintings

 4. Bound Powder Extrusion

 Bound Powder Extrusion (BPE) uses bound metal powder in a waxy polymer, making it safer and easier to handle.
 It extrudes this material to form parts, which are then washed and sintered.
-BPE is more cost-effective compared to other metal 3D printing techniques.
+BPE is more cost-effective compared to other techniques.
 It is suitable for a wide range of geometries and applications.

 Materials of Metal 3D Printing